Skip to content

 Day 8: Cairns

-Soak up the tropical atmosphere - the morning is yours.
+Soak up the tropical atmosphere - the day is yours.
 Perhaps you will take an optional tour on the Skyrail Rainforest Cableway, taking you above the rainforest canopy for a bird 's-eye view of unspoiled nature.
-This afternoon, visit Hartley 's Crocodile Adventures to see crocodiles on a nature cruise.
-Head through rainforests on boardwalks to see animals such as wild birds, reptiles, and wallabies.
-Visit with a koala and chat with a wildlife naturalist to learn more about these furry creatures.
+You might like to wander through Rusty 's Markets in search of the perfect souvenir, or enjoy the unique sea life at the Cairns Aquarium.

 (Meals: Breakfast, Dinner)